Corporation for Public Broadcasting

-The Corporation for Public Broadcasting (CPB) is an American publicly funded non-profit corporation, created in 1967 to promote and help support public broadcasting.
-The corporation's mission is to ensure universal access to non-commercial, high-quality content and telecommunications services.
-It does so by distributing more than 70 percent of its funding to more than 1,400 locally owned public radio and television stations.
+The Corporation for Public Broadcasting (CPB; stylized in all lowercase as cpb) is an American non-profit corporation created under the Public Broadcasting Act of 1967 to promote and help support public broadcasting in the United States.
+The corporation's mission was to ensure universal access to non-commercial, high-quality educational, cultural, and other content and telecommunications services.

+CPB received annual funding from Congress from 1967.
+As of 2015, it had distributed more than 70 percent of its funding to more than 1,500 locally owned public radio and television stations, including PBS and NPR stations.
+In particular, CPB funding was a key part of small and rural public media station budgets.